c2d7fa/jonasforth/README.md

 ## Threaded code

-In a typical Forth interpreter, code is stored in a peculiar way.
-(This way of storing code is primarily motivated by space contraints on early systems.)
+In a typical Forth interpreter, code is stored in an unusual format that makes it easy to implement an interpreter, and which was also motivated by space constraints on early systems.

 The definition of a word is stored as a sequence of memory adresses of each of the words making up that definition.
 (At the end of a compiled definition, there is also some extra code that causes execution to continue in the correct way.)

-We use a register (ESI) to store a reference to the next index of the word (inside a definition) that we are executing.
-Then, in order to execute a word, we just jump to whatever address is pointed to by ESI.
-The code for updating ESI and continuing execution is stored at the end of each subroutine.
+We use a register (RSI) to store a reference to the next index of the word (inside a definition) that we are executing.
+Then, in order to execute a word, we just jump to whatever address is pointed to by RSI.
+The code for updating RSI and continuing execution is stored at the end of each subroutine.

 Of course, this approach only works if each of the words that we are executing is defined in assembly, but we also want to be able to execute Forth words!